 - Institution should be University of Arkansas at Little Rock

 - For your CITI username, use your UALR email address

-Once you’ve registered you will be taken to the ‘Select Curriculum’ page.
-If you don’t require IRB training and review, skip Questions 1 and 2 and go directly to Question 3, Responsible Conduct of Research, and choose the appropriate field for your background, and click ‘Submit’ at the bottom of the screen.
+Once you’ve registered, you will be taken to the ‘Select Curriculum’ page.
+If you don’t require IRB training and review, skip Questions 1 and 2 and go directly to Question 3, Responsible Conduct of Research.
+Choose the appropriate field for your background and click ‘Submit’ at the bottom of the screen.

 If your project has collaborators at another institution, you will need to register with another institution.

 Assuming you click ‘No’ to continue, you will arrive at the ‘Main Menu’ page, which lists the courses you’ve requested and gives you the opportunity to add other courses.

 Other courses are available, such as the Animal Care section, which must be taken by individuals doing work involving those areas or subjects.
 You will see these courses on the list when you access the “add a course” section.
 Please check with your supervisor or call a research compliance officer with any questions on what may be required.